rob-foulkrod/event-hub-azd/demoguide/apimwithconference.md

 ### 2. Demonstration of simple broker communication scenario.

 1. After deployment you will find two shortcuts in the folder of scenario.
-2. Run Subscriber shortcut and wait while it's loading.
+2. Run **Subscriber** shortcut and wait while it's loading.
 The console should demonstrate a subscription for four partitions.

 <img src="./img/sample-sub.png" alt="Subscriber just started" style="width:70%;">
 <br></br>

-3. Run Publisher shortcut and it automatically sends 10 events to the event hub.
+3. Run **Publisher** shortcut and it automatically sends 10 events to the event hub.
 You can press enter to send another 10 events.

 <img src="./img/sample-pub.png" alt="Publisher" style="width:50%;">
 <br></br>

-4. The subscriber console application should output the events received by the subscriber.
+4. **Subscriber** console application should output the events received by the subscriber.

 <img src="./img/sample-sub-processed.png" alt="Subscriber received events" style="width:70%;">
 <br></br>

-5. Do not close the subscriber console.
-It will be automatically closed in 30 seconds after start and you can close the console after it.
+5. _Do not close the subscriber console._ It will be automatically closed in 30 seconds after start and you can close the console after it.
 It's important for the next step.

 ### 3. Demonstration of scaled communication scenario.

 The scenario will mimic previous with exception of scaling subscribers.
-More subscribers will process the events with higher speed and will not compete for events because synchronized thought storage accounts.
+More _subscribers_ will process the events with higher speed and will not compete for events because synchronized thought storage accounts.

 <img src="./img/scale.png" alt="Scaled subscribers" style="width:70%;">
 <br></br>

 1. After deployment you will find two shortcuts in the folder of scenario.

-2. Run Subscriber shortcut and wait while it's loading.
+2. Run **Subscriber** shortcut and wait while it's loading.
 Run two more  subscriber and observer output on their console.
 After 10 seconds you can see that one of the subscribers will be connected to two partitions and the other will be connected to the other single partitions.
-You can message 'Another processor claimed ownership' when the partition was disconnected from one subscriber and went to another subscriber.
+You can message '_Another processor claimed ownership_' when the partition was disconnected from one subscriber and went to another subscriber.

 <img src="./img/3sub.png" alt="New 3 subscribers" style="width:70%;">
 <br></br>

-3. Run Publisher shortcut and it automatically sends 10 events to the event hub.
+3. Run **Publisher** shortcut and it automatically sends 10 events to the event hub.
 You can press enter to send another 10 events.

 <img src="./img/sample-pub.png" alt="New Publisher" style="width:50%;">
 <br></br>

-4. Observe output of subscribers.
+4. Observe output of **subscribers**.
 Because publisher will send by 10 events on each partition in round-robin you can observe how the events will be received by the single subscriber

 <img src="./img/3sub-processed.png" alt="3 Subscribers processed events" style="width:70%;">